fuzz/etcdon/README.md

 details.
 Note this does not back up the secrets file as that only needs to happen once--run `don gather-secrets` to back up the secrets file.

-`5 12 * * * don all` added to your local crontab will back up your server to your local machine every day five minutes after noon.
-If you don't have an existing local crontab you can run `crontab etc/crontab-local` to install one that contains the above line--this action will overwrite an existing crontab.
+`5 12 * * * don all > /tmp/don-all.log` added to your local crontab will back
+up your server to your local machine every day five minutes after noon.
+`25 12 * * wed don clean-backups > /tmp/don-clean-backups.log`
+will help keep your database backups under control on Wednesdays at 25 minutes after noon.
+If you do not have an existing local crontab you can run `crontab etc/crontab-local` to install one that contains the above entries--be aware this action will overwrite an existing crontab.

+#### clean-backups | cb

+Remove all but the 10 most recent database backups stored on the local machine.

 #### gather-backups | gb